Interview: Irony of Covid-19 crisis is that Modi can play saviour and blame all mistakes on states

 The idea is that one is digitally connected, there is social media etc, but the actual people and the actual relations are both missing and I thought that this is not just about politics or post-Corona, it’s a larger phenomenon that Corona will hasten.
 Maybe India otherwise would have gone a bit slow in this process of transformation, where the interpersonal would actually become impersonal.

-Can you give me an example?
+Could you give me an example?

 If you take from politics itself, the simple example is the entire focus on making statements, either to the press or the social media and forgetting that there are people who have agency, who need to be mobilised and maybe also need to be contacted because there is no two-way process, there is no feedback coming back from the people.
 And by people I mean not those who are articulate, who are vocal, who can make their points on social media.
 Our idea of people actually shrinks.